OneWhen was the last time someone told you to exit a mutual fund or stock you’ve been holding for years?

 Where Aarav’s gain went

-Nifty 50 return over 5 years (in rupees)
+Nifty 50 total return over 5 years (in rupees, with reinvested dividends)

 Rupee weakened from 89.03 to 111.18 against the euro